Jeetendra-data-analyst/sales-dashboard-project/README.md

 ---

+## 📊 Business Impact

+This dashboard helps analyze sales and profit performance across regions and segments, enabling better decision-making and identification of growth opportunities.

+---

 ## ⭐ Support & Feedback

 If you found this project insightful, please consider giving it a ⭐ on GitHub.